Last updated – 25th November 2025

-On 6th of February 2025 the Bank of England’s Monetary Policy Committee (MPC) met and decided to decrease the Bank Base Rate by 0.25% to 4.50%.
+After its meeting on 7th August 2025, the Bank of England’s Monetary Policy Committee voted to reduce the Base Rate by 0.25% to 4.00%.

-Base Rate Tracker Mortgages to reduce by 0.25% with effect from 1st March 2025.
+Base Rate Tracker Mortgages will reduce by 0.25% with effect from 1st September 2025.

 What is the Bank of England base rate?